sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 ================================

 Carrington coordinates are a heliographic coordinate system, where the longitude is determined assuming that the Sun has rotated at a sidereal period of ~25.38 days starting at zero longitude at a specific time on 1853 November 9.
-For a given observer at a given observation time, the center of the disk of the Sun as seen by that observer (also known as the apparent sub-observer point) has a Carrington latitude and longitude.
+For a given observer at a given observation time, the center of the disk of the Sun as seen by that observer (also known as the apparent [#apparent]_ sub-observer point) has a Carrington latitude and longitude.
 When the observer is at Earth, the apparent sub-Earth Carrington latitude and longitude are also known as |B0| and |L0|, respectively.

 Quick summary
 -------------
-SunPy calculates the sub-observer Carrington longitude in a manner that enables co-alignment of images from different observatories at different locations/velocities in the solar system, but that results in a ~20-arcsecond discrepancy with |AA|.
+SunPy calculates the sub-observer Carrington longitude in a manner that enables co-alignment of images of the Sun's surface from different observatories at different locations/velocities in the solar system, but that results in a ~20-arcsecond discrepancy with |AA|.

 Observer effects
 ----------------